kzamanbd/ai-extension/README.md

 This will automatically trigger the GitHub workflow that:

-- Creates a new GitHub release
+- Creates a new GitHub release with detailed changelog
+- Groups changes by type (features, bug fixes, documentation, etc.)
 - Packages the extension into a ZIP file
 - Attaches the ZIP file to the release